Reviews You Can Rely On

 Credit: Natalie Kafader

-In comparison, the DuoClean heads on the Shark Stratos and Vertex have two rolls, but you can only remove the forward soft roll.
+In comparison, the DuoClean heads on the Shark Stratos and Vertex have two rollers, but you can only remove the soft roller.
 Non-removable rollers are harder to clean, particularly when they collect a lot of wrapped hair on them.

 Uphostery & Attachments

 This unit only comes with one attachment — a crevice tool, which was also easy to use, though it wasn't particularly effective on fabric or furniture in our tests.
-Typically we would prefer to use a small motorized roller accessory for this test, but this crevice attachment is all that ships with this “pro” vacuum.
-One key reason we like cordless vacuums so much is that they're versatile, but this vacuum lacks versatility compared to the best vacuums we tested, like the Dyson V15 Detect, which comes with a stellar motorized roller tool that's even good with pet hair.
+Typically, we would prefer to use a small motorized roller accessory for this test, but this crevice attachment is all that ships with this “pro” vacuum.
+One key reason we like cordless vacuums so much is that they're versatile.
+Without much to work with, this vacuum lacks versatility compared to the best vacuums we tested, like the Dyson V15 Detect, which comes with a stellar motorized roller tool that's even good with pet hair.

-Those who want to vacuum furniture with handheld attachments might be disappointed here, as this vac's only included accessory, a crevice tool, delivered mediocre results.
+Those who want to vacuum furniture with handheld attachments might be disappointed here, as this vacuum only included a crevice tool and delivered mediocre results.

 Battery